By Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

 - Veggies: While chicken is brining, prep veggies:

 - Wash and rinse spinach well, removing stems from leaves.
+If using kale, cut the leaf away from the thick part of the stem, then cut the leaves into 2″ lengths.
 Blanch in boiling water (or in steamer), then drain and shock in a bowl of ice water.
 Drain again, pressing out all excess water.
 Set aside.

 - Chop garlic and parsley; set each aside separately.